syncfusion-content/flutter-docs/Flutter/circular-charts/callbacks.md

 The onCreateShader callback is called once while rendering the data points and legend.
 For further reference on this callback, Check the [`Gradient and ImageShader`](./circular-series-customization#Gradient-fill-and-shader) section.

+## onCreateRenderer

+Used to create the renderer for custom series.This is applicable only when the custom series is defined in the sample and for built-in series types, it is not applicable.

+Renderer created in this will hold the series state and this should be created for each series. [`onCreateRenderer`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/onCreateRenderer.html) callback function should return the renderer class and should not return null.

+Series state will be created only once per series and will not be created again when we update the series.

+Defaults to `null`.

+{% highlight dart %}

+    Widget build(BuildContext context) {
+        return Container(
+            child: SfCircularChart(
+                series: <PieSeries<SalesData, num>>[
+                    PieSeries<SalesData, num>(
+                     onCreateRenderer:(CircularSeries<dynamic, dynamic> series){
+                       return CustomPieSeriesRenderer();
+                    }
+                ),
+              ],
+        ));
+    }
+    class CustomPieSeriesRenderer extends PieSeriesRenderer {
+       // custom implementation here...
+    }
+{% endhighlight %}

+## axisLabelFormatter

+Called while rendering each axis label in the chart.
+Provides label text, axis name, orientation of the axis, trimmed text and text styles such as color, font size, and font weight to the user using the `AxisLabelRenderDetails` class.

+You can customize the text and text style using the `ChartAxisLabel` class and can return it.

+Defaults to `null`.

+{% highlight dart %}

+    Widget build(BuildContext context) {
+      return Container(
+        child: SfCartesianChart(
+            primarXAxis: CategoryAxis(
+               axisLabelFormatter: (AxisLabelRenderDetails details) => axis(details),
+            ),
+        ));
+    }

+    ChartAxisLabel axis(AxisLabelRenderDetails details) {
+      return ChartAxisLabel('axis Label', details.textStyle);
+    }
+{% endhighlight %}